-- the web-based manager (HTTPS connections only) - webmail (HTTPS connections only) - · secure email, such as SMTPS, IMAPS, and POP3S
+- the web-based manager (HTTPS connections only) - webmail (HTTPS connections only) - secure email, such as SMTPS, IMAPS, and POP3S

 When using this command to import a local certificate, you must enter the commands in the order described in the following syntax.
-This is because privatekey will need the password to decrypt the private key if it was encrypted and certificate will try to find a matched private key file.
+This is because private-key will need the password to decrypt the private key if it was encrypted and certificate will try to find a matched private key file.

 '''

 config system certificate local

-edit <name_str> on page 263
+edit <name_str> on page 281

-set password on page 263
+set password on page 281

-set private-key on page 263
+set private-key on page 281

-set certificate <cert str> on page 263
+set certificate <cert_str> on page 281

-'''

-'''

-set csr <csr_str> on page 263
+set csr <csr_str> on page 281

-set comments <comment_str> on page 263
+set comments <comment_str> on page 281

+end

 '''